What the 2025 ATO annual report means for credit management

 The ATO conducts regular checks to ensure information on the Australian Business Register (ABR) is current and accurate.
 Removing non-entitled ABNs from the ABR has resulted in 1,005,994 being cancelled in 2024-25.

 Ensuring your customers have a valid ABN is vital for continuing trade.
-Our platforms sync with the ABR to verify and then continually monitor the status of your customer’s ABNs to ensure they remain active.
+Our software syncs with the ABR to verify and then continually monitor the status of your customer’s ABNs to ensure they remain active.

 Key Takeaways